Direction-sweep Markov chains

+Our simple dipole model serves as an analytically tractable test bed for molecules such as the simple-point-charge-with-flexible-water (SPC/Fw) water model~\cite{WuTepperVoth2006}.
+The model is also very closely related to the flexible polymer models that are being intensely studied using ECMC~\cite{Mueller2020,Kampmann2021}.
+Direction lifting is insensitive to the dipole's structure and interactions.
+It remains valid for $N$-particle systems.

-The paper is organized as follows: \sect{sec:model} introduces the dipole model.
-In \sect{sec:sequential}, we prove that sequential MCMC converges towards the stationary distribution $\pi$ of the original Markov chain, before \sect{sec:equilibrium} studies the trajectory of the dipole orientation.
-Mixing times of sequential MCMC are determined in \sect{sec:convergence}.
-The conclusion, \sect{sec:conclusion}, provides a summary of our main results.
+The paper is organized as follows: \Sref{sec:model} introduces the dipole model.
+In \sref{sec:sequential}, we introduce direction-sweep MCMC that reaches restricted equilibrium in a single step, and prove that it converges towards the stationary distribution $\pi$. \Sref{sec:equilibrium} studies the trajectory of the dipole orientation.
+Mixing times are determined and compared in \sref{sec:convergence}. \Sref{sec:conclusion} provides a summary of our main results.